Every time I open up my Instagram, it seems like I’m introduced to a new celebrity beauty line.

 I know what you’re thinking.
 Is there really room for another nail polish line in this cluttered industry?
 Does Ava Dean Beauty even stand a chance?
 The answer is “yes” because AJ is marketing it just right.

-Here’s what makes the Ava Dean Beauty launch a success.
+Here’s what makes this brand launch a success.

 Let’s start with the obvious.
 AJ is a bit of the black sheep of the Backstreet Boys, and he’s certainly a black sheep in the beauty industry.
 It’s not often you hear of a beauty line created by a man.
 This fact alone is notable and will capture attention.
 It’s unexpected and unique, which makes it easily marketable.